JulianLPerry/julianlperry.github.io/README.md

 # About

-This site is a work in progress (or, a work in stasis).
-I am interested in the social sciences.
-I may return to using this page later.
+I am an incoming PhD student in the Department of Government at Harvard University.
+My interests include American politics, political economy, survey methodology, causal inference.
+This site is a work in progress, which I plan to update with additional information.